rhel-labs/learn-katacoda/sql-server-ubi/step3.md

 << OUTPUT ABRIDGED >>
 </pre>

-> **NOTE:** We have instantiated the container runtime using a root user.
+> **NOTE:** We have instantiated the container runtime using the __root__ user.
 However, in SQL Server 2019, the container runs using a non-root user
 (*mssql*) by default.

+## Deploying a container as a non-root user

 Recall that the __rhel__ user's password is __redhat__.